asgiraldoc/PiCoHaemoGen/README.md

 PiCoHaemoGen: PacBio-integrated Computational Pipeline for Haemosporida Mitochondrial Genome Analysis

-PiCoHaemoGen is a computational pipeline designed to analyze PacBio sequenced mitochondrial genomes.
+PiCoHaemoGen is a computational pipeline designed to analyze PacBio sequenced Haemosporida mitochondrial genomes.
 It executes a sequence of operations that involves correcting sequence direction, generating a consensus sequence for each genetic cluster discovered by a Variational Autoencoder (VAE), a machine learning model for sequence clustering.

                         +----------------------+
                         | Primer Detection and |